antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 - **Pythonimics:** Python (macro- or micro-) thinking mimicry.
 Especially applied to projects Python is not suitable for.

 - **Pythonomers:** See the definition above.
-For some reason, Python using different names for mainstream concepts in computer science.
-Maybe, because it was though that that would make Python more "user friendly."
+For some reason, Python is using different names for mainstream concepts in computer science.
+Maybe, because it was thought that that would make Python more "user friendly."

 - **Pythonidis:** See the definition above.
-It happens when on idiomatic level often enough.
+It happens on idiomatic level often enough.

 ------